 Removing Rust from a Model 10

-First, let’s take a look at a friend of mine’s Smith and Wesson Model 10 snub nose revolver.
-This is her ‘boat’ gun and has been heavily exposed to the saltwater.
-As you can see this poor Model 10 is in poor shape.
+First, let’s take a look at a friend of mines Smith and Wesson Model 10 snub nose revolver.
+It’s her ‘boat’ gun and has been heavily exposed to the saltwater.
+As you can see, this poor Model 10 is in poor shape.

 This beautiful revolver has become an ugly duckling.
 However, it can be saved.